-13 Annex 5 - Comparison with 2011 Guidance Document 2
+13 Annex 5 - Comparison with 2011 and 2019 Guidance Document

-The table below shows how the sections of the 2011 version of Guidance Document 4 relate to the sections in the current, 2019 version; and where main topics are covered.
-Please note that the contents of corresponding sections in the different versions have significantly changed as a result of new rules in the revised ETS Directive, the revised AVR, and the FAR. '-' indicates sections that are new in the 2019 version; and \ indicates that there is a significant change in the 2019 version as compared to the 2011 version.
+The table below shows how the sections of the 2011 version of Guidance Document 4 relate to the sections in the 2019 version and the current 2024 version; and where main topics are covered.
+Please note that the contents of corresponding sections in the different versions have significantly changed as a result of new rules in the revised ETS Directive, the revised AVR, and the FAR. '-' indicates sections that are new in the 2019 version; and indicates that there is a significant change in the 2024 or 2019 version as compared to the 2011 version.